Fall 2015 Scholarship Program

 Southwestern sponsors merit awards for named scholars in the National Merit Scholarship program.
 Students must name Southwestern as their first choice university by the National Merit Scholarship Corporation’s published deadline date.

 Audition or evaluation required.
-Fine Arts Music Awards are for students not majoring in music, but who wish to perform in ensembles.
+Fine Arts Music Performance Awards are for students not majoring in music, but who wish to perform in ensembles.
 Additionally, students will receive a fee waiver for private lessons.
 Visit the Sarofim School of Fine Arts website for requirements, dates and general information.

 FAFSA Deadline: March 1